python-microscopy/python-microscopy/docs/cluster/cluster_install.rst

      ``dataserver-root`` should point to a directory which will be dedicated to cluster data (not ``home`` or similar) and which must be writeable by the PYME user.
 Anything in this directory will be made visible through the cluster file system.
 This should ideally be on a hard mount (not an auto-mount under ``/media/``) to ensure that permissions don't get screwed up.
-For example, `drwxrwxrwx root   root  /data` is not suitable, but `drwxrwxr-x  ubuntu ubuntu  /data/PYMEData` is (provided `ubuntu` is the PYME username).
+Note: It should be sufficient for the directory to be writeable by the user, but if in doubt, a directory *owned* by the user is arguably safer. is (provided `ubuntu` is the PYME username).

      ``dataserver-filter`` lets you specify a filter that will allow multiple distinct clusters to run on the same network.